Dual Diagnosis vs. Co-occurring Disorders

 Dual diagnosis treatment is also crucial because it recognizes and addresses the complex interplay between mental health and substance use disorders, leading to more effective and comprehensive care for individuals with co-occurring conditions.

 When it comes to co-occurring disorders, the right treatment is absolutely essential.
-At SoCal Mental Health, we specialize in short-term residential treatment options for both those struggling with mental health disorders, and individuals with co-occurring disorders.
+Mental health professionals specialize in treatment options for both those struggling with mental health disorders, and individuals with co-occurring disorders.

 Dual diagnosis treatment is crucial because it recognizes and addresses the complex interplay between mental health and substance use disorders, leading to more effective and comprehensive care for individuals with co-occurring conditions.

-And that’s only the beginning.
-Our extensive experience with co-occurring disorders allows us to develop a custom treatment plan for everyone who needs it.
-Located in Orange County, California, we’re ready to help individuals and their families on the long road to recovery.
-Contact us to get help today and get help in finding your way out of the crisis you or your loved one are facing.
+And that's only the beginning.
+Extensive experience with co-occurring disorders allows professionals to develop a custom treatment plan for everyone who needs it.
+Many treatment centers are ready to help individuals and their families on the long road to recovery.